Spomky-Labs/lexik-jose-bridge/Resources/doc/Use.md

 bin/console spomky-labs:lexik_jose:rotate "2 days"
 ```

-The argument can be anything understood by [\DateInterval::createFromDateString()](https://secure.php.net/manual/en/dateinterval.createfromdatestring.php).
+The argument can be anything that is understood by [\DateInterval::createFromDateString()](https://secure.php.net/manual/en/dateinterval.createfromdatestring.php).
 We recommend you to set at least the lifetime of the token (see the `ttl` option in the configuration).